g76r/qron/README.md

 sudo apt-get install git build-essential g++ qt5-default qt5-qmake make graphviz
 ```

-In addition, the git repository uses git submodules to handle libqtpf and
+In addition, the git repository uses git submodules to handle libp6core and
-libp6core dependencies, therefore you should use following steps to clone
+libp6gui dependencies, therefore you should use following steps to clone
 repository and submodules repositories:

 ``` bash